aminofabian/note_app/README.md

 # Notes App

-A web-based note-taking application built with Node.js and Express that allows users to create accounts and manage their notes.
+A web-based note-taking and password management application built with Node.js and Express.
+This application allows users to securely store and manage both their notes and passwords in one convenient location.

 ## Features

 - User authentication (registration and login)
-- Secure password handling
+- Secure password handling and storage
+- Password management system
+- Note-taking functionality
 - Input validation and sanitization
 - EJS templating for dynamic content
 - Modern and responsive user interface
+- Secure data storage

 ## Technologies Used